Biology

 This course is an examination and analysis of the biological sciences within the context of the interrelationship between human populations and their natural surroundings.
 The characteristics of natural systems are described and the effects and impacts of human activities on these systems are considered.
 The course introduces the principles of scientific inquiry and experimental methodology in the study of ecological concepts and environmental issues.
 Alternatives and approaches to deal with environmental problems are considered and evaluated.

-This is an introductory course in the principles of biology, with special emphasis on the structure and function of the human being.
+This course an introduction to the principles of biology, with special emphasis on the structure and function of the human being.
 It provides a study of body systems and their relationship to health or disease as well as a discussion of the roles and effects of human beings in the biological world.

 This course is an introduction to the basic principles of modern genetics with specific reference to the human being.
 Through the study of mechanisms of human inheritance, the origin and nature of human differences will be examined.
 Social, political and psychological ramifications of biological laws governing heredity and organic evolution will be emphasized.